athem135-source/PDBOT/README.md

 **MIT License** – See [LICENSE](LICENSE) file for details.

-You are free to use, modify, and distribute this software for any purpose, commercial or non-commercial, provided the original copyright notice is retained.
+You are not free to use, modify, and distribute this software for any purpose, commercial or non-commercial.

 ---